SUSPENSION TUNING MODULE (STM)

 RELEASE 8.1 - SPRiNG INPUT DATA - NON-LiNEAR WHEEL DEFLECTION CURVE

-From RELEASE 8.1 onward it's is now possible to specify next to a linear spring rate also a Non-Linear Wheel Force Deflection Curve and - if wanted - also a Non-Linear Motion Ratio Curve as such allowing basically to combine all possible suspension wheel rate combinations.
+Starting from RELEASE 8.1, it is now possible to specify not only a linear spring rate but also a Non-Linear Wheel Force Deflection Curve and, if desired, a Non-Linear Motion Ratio Curve.
+This enhancement enables the combination of various suspension wheel rate configurations.

-Beyond the Vertical Wheel Force Deflection Curve the User can also decide to implement a Damper Topmount which is typically found in many OEM applications - for better Ride Comfort and Filtering - to which a Damper Units is attached and as such basically coupling a Damper and a Spring in Series effectively creating an additional Mechanical equivalent of a High Pass Filter.
+In addition to the Vertical Wheel Force Deflection Curve, the user now has the option to implement a Damper Top Mount, commonly found in many OEM applications.
+This top mount, to which a Damper Unit is attached, effectively couples a Damper and a Spring in Series, creating an additional mechanical equivalent of a High Pass Filter.
+This feature is often utilized for improving ride comfort and filtering.

 DAMPER INPUT DATA

-Measured Damper Data are to be provided in the standard Force over Damper Velocity format - preferably in the standard speed range of 0 to 1572 mm/s used by almost every damper manufacturers.
-Different damper velocities however, can be handled without any problems, but the total number of data points is fixed and has to be filled up in the data table as shown below.
+The Measured Damper Data should be provided in the standard Force-over-Damper-Velocity format, preferably within the standard speed range of 0 to 1572 mm/s commonly used by almost every damper manufacturer.
+While different damper velocities can be accommodated, it's important to note that the total number of data points is fixed and should be filled up in the data table as shown below.

 |